2 - 8

 One player looks around inside the rooms, and uses words and gestures to describe what they look like.

-The other players try to find the corresponding foor plan card from among the cards on the table.
+The other players try to find the corresponding floor plan card from among the cards on the table.

 Choosing Game Mode

-This game has two modes, but the basics are the same for both.
+This game has three modes, but the basics are the same for both.

-In Easy Game, the player inside the house can look around from the center of the room.
+In The center mode, the player inside the house can look around from the center of the room.

-In Normal Game, the player is placed in a random corner of the room, for a greater challenge.
+In At random mode, the player is placed in a random corner of the room, for a greater challenge.

 Inspecting Rooms in the App